Skip to main content

 Climate And Weather

-The park experiences a warm Mediterranean climate strongly influenced by its coastal position, with mild winters (average 10-12 degrees Celsius), hot summers (average 25-27 degrees), and moderate annual rainfall of 400-500 millimeters concentrated in autumn storms.
-The mountain's proximity to the sea creates local moisture effects including frequent morning fog on the upper slopes during autumn and winter that supplements rainfall for the vegetation.
-Fire weather conditions with temperatures exceeding 35 degrees, relative humidity below 30%, and strong westerly winds create extreme wildfire risk during summer.
+The park experiences a warm Mediterranean climate strongly influenced by its coastal position, with mild winters, hot summers, and moderate annual rainfall of 400-500 millimeters concentrated in autumn storms.
+The mountain proximity to the sea creates local moisture effects including frequent morning fog on the upper slopes during autumn and winter that supplements rainfall for the vegetation.
+Fire weather conditions with temperatures exceeding 35 degrees, relative humidity below 30%, and strong westerly winds create extreme wildfire risk during summer, as the 1985 and 1992 fires demonstrated.

 Human History